 If you’re a sole trader, lenders will use your net income to establish your affordability.
 If you’re a director of a limited company, lenders may consider your salary and dividends.
 Some lenders may even allow you to use retained profits in a business.

 If the majority of your freelancing work is based on contracts, lenders are likely to assess the overall value of your contracts.
 Other lenders may base your affordability on your daily rate.

-Once you’ve established the income a lender will use to calculate your affordability, you’ll be able to understand an approximate amount of what you may be able to borrow.
+Once you’ve established the income a lender will use to calculate your affordability, you’ll be able to work out what you may be able to borrow.
 For instance, most lenders will typically allow you to borrow between three and five times your annual income.
 Whether that’s based on net profits or retained profits or even a salary, will all depend on what you’ve declared and have documented.

 Will I need a large deposit?

-Please bear in mind that this isn’t one rule for everyone.
+Please bear in mind that there isn’t one rule for everyone.
 If your freelancing income is well documented and in proportion to what you want to borrow, you may qualify for a mortgage with a 5% deposit.
-Nonetheless, larger deposits do have advantages such as better rates and adding strength to an application.
+Nonetheless, larger deposits do have advantages such as better rates and can add credibility to an application.

 Mortgage advice for freelancers